 Although it’s been in business for just two years, Alleviate Tax has already become Better Business Bureau (BBB) Accredited and earned a Solvable score of 6.0.
 Our rating reflects both customer reviews and opinions from tax experts, so this firm’s score indicates its success with resolving back taxes quickly and effectively.
 Alleviate Tax has experience with releasing tax levies, stopping wage garnishment, negotiating offers in compromise, and setting up installment agreements.
 Since Alleviate Tax offers free consultations, a generous refund policy, and payment plans, this firm is a smart pick for taxpayers dealing with persistent tax issues.

 Whether you have a quick question or you want to learn more about your options, contacting the IRS or your state tax agency directly can be helpful.
 Follow the links below to connect with your state tax agency or the IRS about a tax levy or other tax issues.

 Whether you’ve already received notice of an IRS tax levy or you’re concerned about the possibility, it’s important to take action quickly.
-An experienced tax relief firm can help you understand your options and pursue the most effective resolution on your behalf so you can put tax debt behind you once and for all.
-Find a tax relief firm that meets your needs, and get tax levy help today.
+An experienced back tax assistance firm can help you understand your options and pursue the most effective resolution on your behalf so you can put back taxes behind you once and for all.
+Find a back tax assistance firm that meets your needs, and get tax levy help today.